mrmorphic/goss/README.md

 	not exceed the maximum number of connections of the database server itself, or you may get errors under load.
  *	goss.ssroot: the path to webroot of your SilverStripe installation.
+ *	goss.siteUrl: the URL the site is publicly known as
+ *	goss.defaultProtocol: must be http or https, and can be used in generation of URLs.
  *	goss.theme: the name of the theme for template rendering.
-There is a limitation in the goss templating enginre that all templates must be located in the same theme.
+There is a limitation in the goss templating engine that all templates must be located in the same theme.
  *	goss.metadata: a path to the metadata JSON file that contains metadata for the ORM.
 This is typically automatically generated using the